surmwill/recycler_unity/README.md

 ![](README_Images/creating_recycler_end_result.gif)

-### (Optional) Endcap
+### 4. (Optional) Endcap

-It might be useful to have a different entry at the end of the list than the others.
-For example, this entry could have a button to fetch the next page of entries, or do so automatically upon becoming visible for a set amount of time.
+It might be useful to have a different entry (endcap) at the end of the list that looks and works different from all the others.
+For example, this endcap could have a button to fetch the next page of entries.
-(Note: while we have no problem displaying a large amount of entries, fetching all the data to make them from a database could be costly $.
-Hence paging is still a useful concept.)

 The process is similar to creating a normal entry.
-Construct your prefab, then to make it operable with the Recycler include a `RecyclerScrollRectEndcap<TEntryData, TEntryDataKey>` component at the root, filled in with your corresponding key and data types.
-Again, as generic classes cannot be components we must create an instance of the generic class ourselves, and use that: `public class DemoEndcap : RecyclerScrollRectEndcap<DemoRecyclerData, string>`.
+Construct your prefab, and to make it operable with the Recycler include a `RecyclerScrollRectEndcap<TEntryData, TEntryDataKey>` component at the root.
+Again, as generic classes cannot be components we must inherit from the class and supply our concrete types: `public class DemoEndcap : RecyclerScrollRectEndcap<DemoRecyclerData, string> { ... }`.

 We can optionally implement these two lifecycle methods, but they are not needed here.

 ```
 // Optional
-public virtual void OnFetchedFromPool()
+protected virtual void OnFetchedFromPool()
 {
   // Called when the endcap has been fetched from its pool and become active.
-  // It is either visible on screen or waiting just offscreen in the cache.
 }

 // Optional
-public virtual void OnReturnedToPool()
+protected virtual void OnReturnedToPool()
 {
   // Called when the endcap has been returned to its pool
 }
 ```

-Serialize the endcap prefab in Recyler.
+Serialize the endcap prefab in Recyler component.
 A new pool for the endcap will get created:

 ![](README_Images/creating_recycler_adding_endcap.gif)